ebirbe/rtl8192se-install/README.md

-# tlwn722n-linux-install
+# rtl8192se-install

-An automatic installer for Wireless USB device "TP-LINK TL-WN722N" or any other that uses the Atheros "htc_9271" firmware.
+An automatic installer for Wireless PCI device "Realtek RTL8191SEvB Wireless LAN Controller" or any other that uses the Realtek "r8192se" module for the 2.6 Linux Kernel.

+# Driver License

+The firmware and modules provided by Realtek have the license in their respective source folders.

+# rtl8192se-install License

-Copyright (C) 2011 Erick Birbe <erickcion@gmail.com>
+Copyright (C) 2012 Erick Birbe <erickcion@gmail.com>

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the